11 Headboard Alternatives to Decorate Your Bed in Style

 - Requires regular cleaning

-These boxes made of wood, glass or other material can add some funk to the wall behind your bed, while being functional at the same time.
+These shadow boxes made of wood, glass or other material can add some funk to the wall behind your bed, while being functional at the same time.

 You can put up memorabilia, decorative items, photographs and other knick-knacks here.